pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 - Additional components will be in the `src/Components` folder.
 - The API calls are the only parts of the app that need to be built.

-While the `Pages` components will be very lean and likely have one component, you could imagine that each view would be far more complex for a professional application.
+While the `Pages` components will be very lean and likely have one component, you could imagine each view would be far more complex for a professional application.

 ### The Base URL